Xreki/FastDeploy/README.md

 ## LLM API使用
 ```
-from fastdeployllm import LLM, SamplingParams
+from fastdeploy import LLM, SamplingParams

 # Define a list of input prompts
 prompts = [